go-gilbert/gilbert/README.md

 **Note**: You should run `Set-ExecutionPolicy Bypass` in PowerShell to be able to execute installation script.

+Some features, like [plugins](https://go-gilbert.github.io/docs/plugins/) are not available on Windows.
+We recommend to use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for full experience.

 ## Usage

 Please check out [quick start](https://go-gilbert.github.io/docs/quick-start/) guide.